john-science/john-science.github.io/_drafts/2017-08-18-chibnalls-past-dr-who-work.md

 ### Non-Who Work.

-Most notably, Chibnall has already worked with the next Doctor (Jodie Whittaker) on the crime drama [Broadchurch](https://en.wikipedia.org/wiki/Broadchurch).
-If you haven't seen the show, it is pretty serious drama.
-The show has a lot of tension, suspense, and mystery.
-The acting and writing are both top-notch and Chibnall creates season-long story lines that carry over well from season to season.
+Chibnall has already worked with the next Doctor (Jodie Whittaker) on the crime drama [Broadchurch](https://en.wikipedia.org/wiki/Broadchurch).
+The show is a tense mystery with probably more adult themes and realistic reactions to violence than we've had on Doctor Who in the past.
+But the characters and stories were well-crafted, with season-long story arcs.

+Chibnall also wrote several episodes of the Doctor Who spin-off [Torchwood](http://www.imdb.com/title/tt0485301/?ref_=fn_tt_tt_1).
+Torchwood was notably darker than Doctor Who.

 ## Post Mortem